FourThievesVinegar/solderless-microlab/docs/index.md

 The MicroLab is made up of:

-- **Control Unit** - Runs the software and hardware
+- **Control Unit** - Runs the software and controls the hardware
 - **Heating Unit** - Heats the liquid that circulates outside the reactor to warm it
 - **Cooling Unit** - Cools the liquid that circulates outside the reactor to cool it
 - **Reactor Unit** - Reactor core and pumps box assembled together
-  - Reactor Core - made up of the inner chamber (small glass jar) where compounds are made, outer chamber (large glass jar) where liquid circulates to warm or cool the inner chamber, thermistor to take temperature in the inner chamber, stir rod to mix things in the inner chamber, and the parts to mount and hold all the pieces together.
+  - Reactor Core - made up of the inner chamber (small glass bottle) where compounds are made, outer chamber (large glass jar) where liquid circulates to warm or cool the inner chamber, thermistor to take temperature in the inner chamber, stir rod to mix things in the inner chamber, and the parts to mount and hold all the pieces together.
-  - Pumps Box - houses the circulating pumps, peristaltic pumps and two ports, one for the stir rod and one as an accessory port.
+  - Pumps Box - houses the circulating pumps, peristaltic pumps and extra two ports, one for the stir rod and one as an accessory port.

 <IMG ALT="The MicroLab assembled" SRC="./media/ML_units.png" width="600" />